 At WHOOP, we’re dedicated to enhancing our member's experience by improving app features to provide better ways of understanding members' biometric data.
 By using the WHOOP Journal, members can hone in on activities that are impacting their Recovery, Sleep, and Strain data.

-For information on the Weekly Performance Assessment, check out: What is the Weekly Performance Assessment and All New Weekly Performance Assessment.
+For information on the Weekly Performance Assessment, check out: What is the Weekly Performance Assessment?

-- gives actionable feedback to help you improve your training.
+- Actionable feedback to help you improve your training.

-- provides a global comparison of your data with others in the WHOOP community.
+- A global comparison of your data with others in the WHOOP community.

 We recommend using the Monthly Performance Assessment to: